adobe/aem-core-wcm-components/extension/contentfragment/content/src/content/jcr_root/apps/core/wcm/extension/sandbox/components/contentfragment/v1/contentfragment/README.md

 1. `./fragmentPath` - defines the path to the Content Fragment to be rendered
 2. `./elementNames` - multi-valued property defining the elements to be rendered and in which order (optional: if not present, all elements are rendered)
+3. `./variationName` - defines the variation to use to render the elements (optional: if not present, the master variation is used)

 ## BEM description
 ```